judynjagi/quadpay-spree/README.md

     * Login into Admin Dashboard and go to Configurations > Payment Method, click on button `New Payment Method`.

-    * On new page, at field `PROVIDER` we will choose `Spree::BillingIntegration::QuadPayCheckout` and fill data to Name and Description.
+    * On new page, at field `PROVIDER` we will choose `Spree::NewBillingIntegration::QuadPayCheckout` and fill data to Name and Description.

     * Click on `Create` button to create QuadPay payment method.